 For those who want something slightly smaller and more stylized than the Hiware 68 ounce, we recommend the Artcome 65 Ounce Carafe.
 This pear-shaped pitcher also can be heated right on the stove burner and cleaned with the included brush—or in the dishwasher.
 The Artcome was bumped against another glass container and accidentally tipped almost all the way over in the refrigerator, but never cracked.
 It has the same mesh filter-style lid as the Hiware 68 ounce and Hiware 64 ounce, so it likewise filters loose leaf tea like a champ with no floating bits in your drink.

 The Artcome handle conducted a fair amount of heat when using it to boil water on the stove.
-It wasn't enough to require a potholder like the Hiware 64 ounce, but something to keep an eye on while heating.
-The mouth of the pitcher just barely fits a hand—instead of forcing it in and potentially breaking the glass, anyone with large hands should probably just use the brush to be safe.
+It wasn't enough to require a potholder, but something to keep an eye on while heating.
+The mouth of the pitcher just barely fits a hand, so instead of forcing it in and potentially breaking the glass, we suggest anyone with large hands should use the brush just to be safe.
 It also showed a minimal amount of staining after housing strong iced coffee for 24 hours, even after a dishwasher cycle.
-The pear shape may not work in some refrigerator doors, but it does lend a slightly more sophisticated air to your countertop than the Hiware 68 ounce's cylinder shape.
+The pear shape may not work in some refrigerator doors, but it does lend a slightly more sophisticated air to your countertop than the Hiware 68 Ounce's cylinder shape.

 In our tests, the Hiware 64's handle got extremely hot after only a few minutes with the product over a low flame.
 We couldn't safely touch the handle to take the pitcher off the stove.
 Unfortunately, this drawback is twofold: A potholder or towel was necessary to get it off the stove, but that affected our grip and caused our hand to slip while holding a glass pitcher full of boiling water.
 (Not an ideal safety scenario.)
 Like the Artcome, the mouth will fit a smaller hand, but it's probably better to clean it with the included brush or in the dishwasher.
 Overall, this pitcher is fine for anyone who loves to brew loose leaf tea right in the iced tea pitcher—but if you do use it on the stove, make sure to let it cool completely before attempting to touch the handle.